hspazio/hspazio.github.io/_posts/2017-11-05-ruby-threads-and-queues.markdown

 If you had notice from before, I've intentionally added `sleep 1` on the producer to simulate some work on its side and `sleep 2` on the consumer to simulate a long running job.
 In short I've made the consumer slower than the produer.
 Observing the output we can see that by the time we consumer processes job #6 the producer has already enqueued 10 jobs.

-On a production applicaton this would not be acceptable performance.
-But we do care about performance and we decide to deploy another consumer that pulls jobs from the same queue so that both consumers can keep up the pace with the producer.
+If the produer creates constantly jobs at such pace the consumer would never be able to catch up.
+On a production applicaton this would not be acceptable.
+But we do care about performance and so we decide to deploy another consumer that pulls jobs from the same queue so that both consumers can keep up the pace with the producer.

 We modify a little the consumer block to be an array of threads and now we also have a variable that we can control to scale up/down the number of consumers.